Geometric insights into robust portfolio construction: Introduction

-Following \citet{goltsandjones2009} and noting that the condition number of the covariance matrix: $\kappa = \sfrac{\rho_1}{\rho_n}$, we can then show that an upper bound to the $\alpha$-weight angle exists and we recover Equation (\ref{eq:goltjones3}):
+Following \citet{goltsandjones2009} with the condition number of the covariance matrix: $\kappa = \sfrac{\rho_1}{\rho_n}$, we can then show that an upper bound to the $\ve \alpha$-weight angle exists, and we recover Eqn.(\ref{eq:goltjones3}):

-This shows that an improved condition number of the covariance matrix can improve the robustness of the optimisation procedure when constraints, such as that with gearing, a full investment constraint, or a long-only portfolio constraint are ignored.
-The idea is that as the conditioning of the covariance deteriorates the $\ve \alpha$-angle necessarily increases.
-With improved conditioning, when there are no constraints, then the optimal portfolio weights can more easily align with the directions of the asset expected returns (See Figure \ref{fig:geometry1}).
+This is the result given in \cite{goltsandjones2009}, but explicitly derived here to motivate the form of our constrained extension.
+This shows that an improved condition number of the covariance matrix can improve the robustness of the optimisation procedure, but only when constraints, such as that with gearing, a full investment constraint, or a long-only portfolio constraint, are ignored.

+The idea is that as the conditioning of the covariance deteriorates the $\alpha$-angle necessarily increases.
+With improved conditioning, when there are no constraints, then the optimal portfolio weights can more easily align with the directions of the asset expected returns (See Figure \ref{fig:geometry1}) and so improve the out-of-sample portfolio performance.
+This is because as the optimisation aligns with the direction of the expected returns, and if the expected returns adequately reflect future scenario's, then this implies improved out-of-sample portfolio performance.
-Many funds have gearing restrictions and may not be outright short an instrument {\it i.e.} $\ve \theta \ge \vec 0$.
-A portfolio optimisation enforcing a long only constraint often has the problem that it cannot ensure that closed form solutions can be found.
-It is similarly problematic to include margin and diversity constraints (see \ref{app:quadcons}).
-A margin constraint is required when investing in futures, or where some sort of deposit proportional to the investment made is required \cite{GALLUCCIO1998449,GABOR1999222}: {\it i.e.} $\sum_i m_i|\ve \theta_i| = 1$, for $m_i$ the margin account required for $i$-th asset.
-When the level of margining is the same for all the assets this can be written as a leverage constraint of the form: $\vec 1' |\ve \theta|=\ell_0$.

-However, it is possible to get closed form solutions for a gearing constrained optimisation; using the constraint $\ve \theta' \vec 1 = g_0$ for some gearing parameter $g_0$.
-A fully invested portfolio with constraint $\vec 1' \ve \theta =1$ is then a special case.
-These can be implemented as: a return maximisation with a linear and quadratic constraint (\ref{app:maxretgear}), a portfolio variance minimisation with two linear constraints (\ref{app:gearing}), a mean-variance optimisation with a linear constraint (\ref{app:mvgearing}), or a Sharpe ratio maximisation with a linear gearing constraint (\ref{app:risky}).